marcopellegrinoit/predict-weather-code/README.md

 ## Usage

 1. Set up [Howsworks account](https://app.hopsworks.ai/)
-2. Set up GitHub Actions with the configuration files:
+2. Set up GitHub Actions with the [`feature-pipeline-action.yml`](.github/workflows/pipelines-action.yml) configuration files.
+It automates the feature, training and pipelines one after the other.
-    1.  [`feature-pipeline-action.yml`](.github/workflows/feature-pipeline-action.yml) to automate fetching new daily weather and inserting it into the Hopsworks feature store.
-    2.  [`training-pipeline-action.yml`](.github/workflows/training-pipeline-action.yml) to automate training of the ML regression model with updated historical weather data
 3. Run web app locally: `cd webapp ` and `python -m streamlit run app.py`

 ## Built with